kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 Rules can be combined using logical operations to create more complex matching criteria.

 By default, evaluation iterates over the list of defined rules and applies the following logic.
-This implies a logical OR over `Admit`, with `Stop` acting as a short-circuiting veto:
+This implies a logical OR over `Restart`, with `Stop` acting as a short-circuiting veto:

 - a `Stop` from any rule stops evaluation immediately — the workload is **not** restarted;
-- otherwise, the first `Admit` marks the workload for restart;
+- otherwise, the first `Restart` marks the workload for restart;
 - if every rule returns `Continue`, the workload is left untouched.

 The priority of predicates is defined by the actions they implement.
 When implementing a new predicate, the developer